Shree-Sai-Information/clean_core/README.md

 Here's our roadmap :

 - [x] Models for Interaction between API & UseCase layer
-- [] Base classes for creating API & UseCase classes
+- [ ] Base classes for creating API & UseCase classes

 ## Contributing

 If you want to contribute to the project, follow the roadmap & just send a PR

-(c) Shree Sai Informations 2021
+© Shree Sai Informations 2021